bencorrado/bluez-bencorrado/docs/reference/available-commands.md

 | hcitool      | Tool used to configure Bluetooth connections                  |
 | sdptool      | A tool to perform SDP queries on Bluetooth devices            |

-There is a quick way of checking what a snap provides and to do this you can use the snap scheme for exposing commands which is *snap_name.command*.
-So in order to learn all the commands provided by the *bluez* snap type:
+There is a quick way of checking what a snap provides.
+To do this you can use the snap scheme for exposing commands which is *snap_name.command*.
+To see all the commands provided by the *bluez* snap type:

 ```
 $ bluez.<TAB><TAB>
 ```

 The double **TAB** indicates that you should hit the tab key twice for bash auto-completion to kick in.
-Immediately you will be rewarded with the list available commands:
+Immediately you will see a list of available commands:

 ```
-kzapalowicz@core16:~$ bluez.
+$ bluez.
 bluez.bluetoothctl  bluez.hciattach     bluez.hciconfig     bluez.hcidump
 bluez.hcitool       bluez.obexctl       bluez.sdptool
-kzapalowicz@core16:~$ bluez.
+$ bluez.
 ```

-Note that the daemons are not auto-completed.

 ## Plugs and slots